include efibootmgr or equivalent to grant possibility to add UEFI Boot entry for some boards for internal boot media

 same operation is done in some Linux distros when grub-efi is installed by invoking command efibootmgr, cause some distros placeing grub in different dirs in EFI_BOOT partition. so adding these record to UEFI boot order make them bootable.

-#3 Updated by Kris Moore over 2 years ago
+#3 Updated by Kris Moore almost 3 years ago

 - Status changed from Screened to Closed: Not To Be Fixed